xneomac/makaron/README.md

 A simple way to handle your version number.

-Look at the homepage: [makaron.gitlab.io](http://makaron.gitlab.io/)
+Need more info, look at the homepage documentation. [makaron.gitlab.io](http://makaron.gitlab.io/)

 ## Config